finnhodgkin/learn-phoenix-todo-example/README.md

 ## Todo app features

 * Todos - sets of todos that users can create, edit and delete
+* OAuth - OAuth authentication to handle ownership of todos

+## Upcoming features

 * Todo lists - collections of todos that users can create, edit and delete
-* OAuth - OAuth authentication to handle ownership of todos
+* Live updates through sockets

 ## A note on documentation